 One popular reservation platform reported that 50 per cent of its users made their reservation via a mobile device, and this is a conservative number.
 Overall, online usage is trending more towards mobile websites.
 This means you should do two main things: make sure your site is functional and readable on mobile devices, and possibly changing up a few of your keywords.
 For example, voice search is becoming more popular on mobile, and people tend to speak differently to how they type meaning different keywords will come to the fore.

 3. Try to get your menu in SEO results

 Being able to search for reservations is essential, but a lot of the time, people are searching for menus as well.
-When putting up your site, make sure the menu can be crawled by Google.
+When putting up your site, make sure the menu can be crawled by Google (Redro is great for this).
 In fact, these days, you can get your menu data to appear right in your Google search results.
 If you choose to do this, you need to make sure that your data is continuously updated, as it is technically put up through a third party.